General Data Protection Regulation (GDPR) and The Data Protection Act 2018

 In some circumstances we may be required by law to release your details to statutory or other official bodies, for example if a court order is presented, or in the case of public health issues.
 In other circumstances you may be required to give written consent before information is released – such as for medical reports, insurance, or requests from solicitors acting on your behalf.

-To ensure your privacy, we will not disclose information over the telephone or fax unless we are sure that we are talking to you.
+To ensure your privacy, we will not disclose information over the telephone unless we are sure that we are talking to you.
 Information will not be disclosed to family, friends or spouses unless we have prior written consent.

 You have a right to see your records if you wish, please ask at reception if you would like further details.
 In some circumstances a fee may be payable for printed copies but we will let you know if this is the case.